With an Attorney

 Additionally, even when you expect a settlement, filing a lawsuit usually helps.
 Survey respondents who filed or threatened to file a lawsuit received average settlements of $45,500, versus $23,000 for those who did not.
 You may not be comfortable threatening to file a lawsuit on your own.
 However, an attorney is prepared to head to court when necessary.

-Experienced lawyers know how to obtain and maximize settlements.
+Experienced personal injury lawyers know how to obtain and maximize settlements.
 Instead of trying to do everything on your own, let a skilled legal professional handle the legal process for you.
 This not only improves your chance of receiving the compensation you need to move forward with life, but also gives you the time to focus on your recovery and family.
 It lets you get back to your life sooner.

 There is no need to worry about attorney’s fees.
 We handle personal injury claims on a contingency fee basis.
 You do not have to pay us until we win your case.
 Without a settlement or court verdict in your favor, you do not owe us anything.